eslint/eslint/docs/src/use/configure/configuration-files.md

 This feature is currently experimental and may change in future versions.
 :::

-To enable TypeScript configuration files, you must install the optional dev dependency [`jiti`](https://github.com/unjs/jiti) in your project.
+For Deno and Bun, TypeScript configuration files are natively supported; for Node.js, you must install the optional dev dependency [`jiti`](https://github.com/unjs/jiti) in your project (this dependency is not automatically installed by ESLint):

 ```bash
 npm install -D jiti